 16. Add a driveway without planning permission

-Adding a driveway without planning permission is allowed, providing any surface over 5sq metres is made of porous material, or that run-off water from the surface will be directed into a permeable area within the property boundary – not onto the highway.
+Adding a driveway without planning permission is allowed, providing any surface over 5 sq m is made of porous material, or that run-off water from the surface will be directed into a permeable area within the property boundary – not onto the highway.

-However, it’s worth bearing in mind that adding a drop kerb outside your home will require planning permission, and you can't access a driveway without a dropped kerb.
-Use our guide to adding a driveway to find out more.
+However, it’s worth bearing in mind that adding a drop kerb outside your home may require planning permission and must be built to specific standards and approved by your local council, and you can't access a driveway without a dropped kerb.

 17. Convert a basement without planning permission

-If you don’t have sufficient space to extend or convert above ground, you can build into your basement.
-This will provide you with extra space, without reducing the size of your garden.
-PD covers converting an existing basement into living room, so long as there will be no change to the exterior of the house and it won’t be used as a separate dwelling.
+If you don’t have sufficient space to extend or convert above ground, you could convert a basement.
+This will provide you with extra space, without reducing the size of your garden and can transform a home without planning permission.

-Excavating to create a new basement, which involves major works; adding a separate unit of accommodation; and/or altering the external appearance of the house is likely to require planning permission.
+Excavating to create a new basement, which involves major works; adding a separate unit of accommodation; and/or altering the external appearance of the house is likely to require approval, so get in the know about how to apply for planning permission.

 18. Convert a building without planning permission